NFL Announces Eight Skills Competitions for 2023 Pro Bowl Games

-NFL announces eight skills competitions for 2023 Pro Bowl Games originally appeared on NBC Sports Chicago
+NFL announces eight skills competitions for 2023 Pro Bowl Games originally appeared on NBC Sports Bayarea

 The NFL announced its competitions for the revamped Pro Bowl Games, and football is not the only sport on the schedule.